Search this Site

 The Sedgefield Hospice service provides pain and symptom management for patients, practical advice for their family and carers, emotional counselling for patients and bereavement counselling for their loved ones to give them support and comfort whilst going through the grieving process.
 Where necessary, wheelchairs, bedpans and special bedding to help avoid bedsores are loaned to patients.

-1 Mar 2011 was a landmark day for Sedgefield Hospice as the public face of this great NGO, the Hospice Shoppe moved out of their cramped premises to a fine suite of rooms next to Pep Stores.
+1 Mar 2011 was a landmark day for Sedgefield Hospice as the public face of this great NGO, the Hospice Shoppe moved out of their cramped premises to a fine suite of rooms next to the Pre-owned Furniture Shop.
 The new premises comprise a spacious shop, storeroom, sorting room for incoming donated goods, nurse’s office and counselling room, ablutions and kitchen and a few other spare rooms that will address their needs for a good many years to come.

 A kind donor who wishes to remain anonymous has contributed shelving for books, rails for the display of curtains, clothing rails and shoes racks.
 All in all the place looks very presentable and now sale goods have the space to be attractively displayed.

-Karen Rotherham is the chairperson and co-ordinator of her team of +/- 35 volunteers for the shop.
+In May 2022 Michele McKenzie was employed as the Sedgefield Shop Manager.
+She works with a team of +/- 17 volunteers.
 They sort, cost and label all the donated items for sale.
 New volunteers are always welcome as people come and go and relief stand-ins for those on holiday are frequently needed.